oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/elastic-stack/weblogic-domain/_index.md

 * `logHome` must be a path that can be shared between containers
 * `logHomeEnabled` must be set to `true` so that the logs will be written outside the pod and persist across pod restarts
 * A `volume` must be defined that the log files will reside on.
-In the example `emptyDir` is a volume that gets created empty when a Pod is created.
+In the example, `emptyDir` is a volume that gets created empty when a Pod is created.
 It will persist across pod restarts but deleting the pod would delete the `emptyDir` content.
 * The `volumeMounts` mounts the named volume created with `emptyDir` and establishes the base path for accessing the volume.

-**NOTE**: For brevity only the paths to the relevant configuration being added is shown.
+**NOTE**: For brevity, only the paths to the relevant configuration being added is shown.
 A complete example of a domain definition is at the end of this document.

 Example: `kubectl edit domain bobs-bookstore -n bob` and make the following edits: